 What Is a White Grub?

-White grubs can be one of the most damaging insects to your turf and unfortunately, the better the grass, the more likely the grubs are to attack.
-Grubs are the larval stage of several large beetles – June Bugs, May Beetles, Masked Chafer Beetles, and Japanese Beetles.
+White grub is a general term used to describe the larval stage of several common large beetles – June Bugs, May Beetles, Masked Chafer Beetles, and Japanese Beetles.
 The grubs feed on the roots of your lawn and can kill large sections in a very short amount of time.

 What Is the Life-Cycle of the White Grub?

-When adult beetles emerge in late May or June, they will be most noticeable around street lamps, porch lights, patio screens, and pool skimmers.
+Adult beetles emerge in late May through July, they will be most noticeable around street lamps, porch lights, patio screens, and pool skimmers.
 At this point, beetles will mate and lay eggs in the most beautiful lawn they can find.
-Eggs will hatch weeks later, and young grubs begin feeding voraciously, on grass roots.
+Eggs will hatch weeks later, and young grubs will feed voraciously on grass roots.
+The baby white grubs are most vulnerable to control at this young stage of life.

-While some grubs reproduce on a three-year cycle, the annual white grubs that breed on a one-year cycle do the most damage here in the Mid-West.
-While most of these beetles mate and hatch only once each season, the Japanese Beetle live longer and continue to reproduce with multiple staggered hatching’s creating an almost continual wave of grubs from August thru October.
-Grubs continue to grow and consume more massive amounts of roots.
+While some beetles reproduce on a three-year cycle, the annual white grubs that breed on a one-year cycle do the most damage here in the Midwest.
+While most of these beetles mate and hatch only once each season, the Japanese Beetle live longer and continues to reproduce with multiple staggered hatching creating an almost continual wave of grubs from August thru October.

-The best protection against white grubs begins with a two step grub control program.
-Step 1 Long Lasting grub control is the first line of prevention against white grubs.
+Using a two-step grub control program is the best control against white grubs.
+Long Lasting grub control is the first line of prevention against white grubs.
 The systemic action of Long Lasting grub control is absorbed by the grass plant.
-When baby grubs hatch in the fall, they feed on the roots and die.
-Step 2 Quick Kill grub control is a very fast acting curative control to kill late hatching grubs on contact.
+When baby grubs hatch, they feed on the roots and die.
+The second step for maximum results is to use Quick Kill grub control in early fall.
+Quick Kill is used as a fast-acting curative control to kill late-hatching grubs on contact.
+When applied as directed, Quick Kill will kill grubs within 72 hours after application.

-Apply Step 1 Long Lasting grub control in mid-June to early-July before the lawn goes into heat stress.
+Apply Grass Pad’s Long Lasting grub control in mid-June to early July before the lawn goes into heat stress.
 Long Lasting grub control gives greater flexibility in application timing and will stay active in the turf for about ninety days.

 How To Spot Grub Damage